Skip to content

 mysql -u rconfig_user -p rconfig

-Verify .env settings:
+Then verify the .env settings:

-• Check DB_USERNAME matches your database user
+• DB_USERNAME matches your database user

-• Check DB_PASSWORD is correct
+• DB_PASSWORD is correct

-• Check DB_DATABASE is set to rconfig
+• DB_DATABASE is set to rconfig

 Terminal window